crisfervil/DynamicsNode/readme.md

 DynamicsNode is a library built on node.js that allows you to quickly create scripts to interact with Microsoft Dynamics CRM using JavaScript.

-The main goal of Dynamics Node is to make you very productive when it comes to automate small tasks in Dynamics CRM.
-Just create a js file, add a few lines and execute it.
+The main goal of DynamicsNode is to make you very productive when it comes to automate small tasks in Dynamics CRM.
+Just create a .js file, add a few lines and execute it.

 No more .net console applications with all the boilerplate code just for creating one record.
 Go productive!